sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

 Instead of constructors, factory functions can be defined that create and return object literals (typed with an interface).
 These functions are conventionally named `create`+_name of interface_ (eg. [`createModelService()`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@b1ddeff4a2b94ceccda7cdf7021d5f82aa4522ed/-/blob/shared/src/api/client/services/modelService.ts#L99-167).

-There are a few places where we do use classes.
+There are a few places where we do use classes, e.g. [`ExtDocuments`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@fd9eef0b5893dfb3358d2a3358d15f3e9b14ca9e/-/blob/shared/src/api/extension/api/documents.ts#L21:20).
 These are usually where mutation is unavoidable.
 For example, our extension host web worker runs in a separate thread.
 We need to sync various data between the worker and the main thread, because requesting that data on demand every time  through message passing would not be performant.